 Some REAL words.
-Attorneys can be good at making money for themselves.
-However, the reality is that the extent of Due Diligence in a $15,000 purchase is not and should not be the same as for a $15,0500,000.00 purchase.
-However, the basics remain the same, and in this blog, I will address some of the basics that you should have covered.
+Attorneys can be reasonable at making money for themselves.
+However, the reality is that the extent of Due Diligence in a $15,000 purchase should not be the same as for a $15,0500,000.00 purchase.
+However, the basics remain the same, and in this blog, I will address some of the basics you should have covered.

 The general sections that you will want to review are:

-Business due diligence, legal due diligence, financial and accounting due diligence, background checks and due diligence, intellectual property, corporate governance, compliance and ethic diligence, and privacy and data security due diligence.
+Business due diligence, legal, financial, and accounting owing diligence; background checks and due diligence; intellectual property, corporate governance, compliance, and ethic diligence; and privacy and data security due diligence.

 No, the attorney should not be the only person involved in such a review.
 I have almost always retained the services of a qualified CPA to assist.
 In addition, with the explosion of IT issues, an experienced and trusted technology expert might want to be consulted.

 Here is a summary of some areas that you should consider: